wmakley/city-route-game/README.md

-# Hansa Teutonica
+# City Route Game

-Implementation of board game Hansa Teutonica for pedagogical purposes.
+Implementation of a board game similar to Hansa Teutonica (© 2020 Pegasus Spiele GmbH) for pedagogical purposes.

 ## Requirements